-- The Assistant Executive Officer - The Chief, Division of Environmental Planning and Management - The Chief, Administrative Services Division - The Assistant Chief, Division of Environmental Planning and Management gas lease offers by the Commission as provided in Section 6873.2 of the Public Resources Code or successor provisions.
+- The Assistant Executive Officer - The Chief, Division of Environmental Planning and Management - The Chief, Administrative Services Division - The Assistant Chief, Division of Environmental Planning and Management leases, and to hold public hearings in connection with the consideration of oil and gas lease offers by the Commission as provided in Section 6873.2 of the Public Resources Code or successor provisions.
 He or she shall not have power, except as herein provided, to modify, amend, or abrogate any lease or agreement without specific authorization in each case.